From Cleanings to Root Canals: The Dentist Makefield, Pennsylvania Families Trust

 Full Mouth Exam

-Dr. Weitz will inspect your teeth, tongue, cheeks, and jaw.
-She’ll check for any signs of damage, decay, enamel wear, or abnormalities like lesions that could indicate oral cancer.
+Dr. Weitz will carefully examine your mouth, including your teeth, tongue, and jaw.
+She’ll look for early signs of decay, worn enamel, cracks, or any irregularities like oral cancer that could affect your health.

 Digital X-Rays